warbacon/zunder-zsh/README.md

 ### Testing

-There is a public docker image on the Docker Hub that allows testing zunder-zsh in an isolated environment.
+There is a public docker image on Docker Hub that allows testing zunder-zsh in an isolated environment.

 You can test it using this command with `docker` installed: